rodrigoceloto/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-The difference between weekend and weedays can be seen in the chart below:
+The difference between weekend and weedays can be seen in the chart below.
+It can be verified visually that weekdays have more steps and also have more variance than weekend.

 ```r
 base_filled$weekday<-weekdays(as.Date(base_filled$date))